Operational Guidelines: One-Parent Family Payment

 Child Support Payment is not payable on any social welfare payment, in respect of a child for whom Guardian’s Payment (Contributory) or (Non-Contributory) is in payment.
 Where a customer in receipt of Guardians Payment has an additional child or children in respect of whom they are not in receipt of Guardians Payment, Child Support Payment may be payable in respect of that child or children so long as the Child Support Payment conditions are satisfied.

-See Operational Guidelines: Child Support Payment (previously known as Increase for a Qualified Child) for further details.
+See Operational Guidelines: Child Support Payment for further details.

-The onus is on a person, under social welfare legislation, to apply for One-Parent Family Payment if she or he believes that she or he has an entitlement.
+The onus is on a person, under social welfare legislation, to apply for One-Parent Family Payment if they believes that they have an entitlement.

 The One-Parent Family Payment claim form OFP 1 should be completed with all relevant questions answered.
-The form should be signed by the claimant in all cases.
-Where the claimant is unable to sign the claim form, his or her mark instead of signature must be witnessed.
+The form should be signed by the person in all cases.
+Where the person is unable to sign the claim form, their mark instead of signature must be witnessed.

-The person should state his or her Personal Public Service (PPS) Number.
-However, if she or he has no PPS number, a PPS number will be allocated by the department.
+The person should state their Personal Public Service (PPS) Number.
+However, if they have no PPS number, a PPS number will be allocated by the department.

-The claimant should forward relevant documentation, as indicated below, with the signed application form.
+The person should provide the relevant documentation, as indicated below, with the signed application form.
 However, the documentation may be sent to the department after the initial claim is made, if not immediately available.
-This may cause some delay in processing the claim as a Deciding Officer may not be able to decide on the entitlement until all relevant documentation has been received in the department.
+This may cause a delay in processing the claim as a Deciding Officer may not be able to decide on the entitlement until all relevant documentation has been received in the department.

 Depending on their financial circumstances, a person may claim Supplementary Welfare Allowance while awaiting a decision on their entitlement to One-Parent Family Payment.